NATURAL SCIENCES COUNCIL CONSTITUTION

 d) Collaborate with the Catalyst Chair to maintain the Catalyst website and ensure timely payment for servers and URL.

 a) Secure funds for NSC through grant applications, a corporate sponsorship packet, HornRaiser, and 40 Hours for the Forty Acres.

 b) Collaborate with the Financial Director to manage funding sources for NSC.

 b) Develop NSC's professional network through digital and in-person networking with industry professionals, and by working closely with Career Services.

-c) Collaborate with the Administrative Director to grow and maintain the NSC alumni network, specifically with respect to current industry professionals.
+c) Collaborate with the Membership Director to grow and maintain the NSC alumni network, specifically with respect to current industry professionals.

 d) Collaborate with the Public Relations Chair to coordinate external relations, including with CNS student organizations.